knupel/Rope/docs/revision.md

 \* version 48
 > R_Colour
 > class R_Colour add function add(String name, int... arg) to create palette by name
-> class R_Colour add function current() to return a current colour
+> class R_Colour add function `current()` to return a current colour
-> class R_Colour add function select() to choose the current colour
+> class R_Colour add function `select()` to choose the current colour
-> Deprecated all function who use a number to call palette replace the function with String name, all function like (int group, int colour) decome (String name, int colour).
+> Deprecated all function who use a number to call palette replace the function with String name, all function like (int group, int colour) become (String name, int colour).
 > the function who return the array of the first palette, now return all the component of all palette
 > class R_Colour add function to get the hsb and rgb of the current color in vec

 > Rope
 > pass all function protected to public
-> add in_polygon(vec [] points, vec pos, float marge) to use marge to increase the detection around the polygon
+> add `in_polygon(vec [] points, vec pos, float marge)` to use marge to increase the detection around the polygon

 > CONSTANT